Nikki's a working wife and mom. Her interests include family life, gardening, cooking, and music.

 Original Artist: Bob Dylan

-I guess they didn't waste much time in the sixties.
-Jimi released his version only 6 months after Dylan released the original.
+I guess they didn't waste much time in the 1960s.
+Jimi released his version only six months after Dylan released the original.
 Can't you just picture the Vietnam scene of Forrest Gump?

 9. “The Man Who Sold the World,” Nirvana